-Will Core Knowledge develop CKSci for grades K–2 and 6–8?
+Will Core Knowledge develop CKSci for grades 6–8?

-If my school has already developed science lessons based on the 2010 CK Sequence, do we have to change to the 2019 CK Science Sequence?
+If my school has already developed science lessons based on the 2010 CK Sequence, do we have to change to the K–5 Science Sequence (2020)?

 How does CKLA relate to the CKSci program?

 CKLA (Core Knowledge Language Arts) offers early exposure to many of the same Disciplinary Core Ideas as CKSci, supporting a student’s learning progression toward an ever more complex understanding of science.

 CKLA lays a foundation of knowledge and literacy about a topic before students are expected to investigate phenomena through the lens of scientific practices and crosscutting concepts.
 CKLA covers many of the same topics (e.g., light, sound, habitats, astronomy, etc.) that are part of CKSci, specifically for the purpose of building background knowledge and literacy for/with informational texts.
 Certain topics and content in the CKLA Knowledge Strand (a.k.a. the Listening and Learning Strand) are presented at one grade earlier than expected by the Next Generation Science Standards but within the correct grade band progressions outlined by the National Research Council.

 For a detailed look at how CKLA domains relate to the Next Generation Science Standards, review this 2014 NGSS alignment.
 Domain titles are specifically found in the left-hand column for each grade.

 What advantages does the K–5 Core Knowledge Science Sequence offer over the 2010 Science Sequence?